RSkoi/ComponentUtil/README.md

 1. Click on an entry in the ComponentAdder window to add the listed `Component` to the selected object.
 2. You can remove added `Component`s by clicking on the `Remove Component` button in the ComponentInspector.

+### Redirectors

+ComponentUtil comes with a few custom scripts that redirect certain static classes to properties inside an addable `Component`.
+See above on how to add a `Component`.
+Redirectors currently include:

+- RenderSettingsRedirector: redirects variables of UnityEngine.RenderSettings
+- QualitySettingsRedirector: redirects variables of UnityEngine.QualitySettings
+- LightmapSettingsRedirector: redirects variables of UnityEngine.LightmapSettings

 ## BepInEx Config

 - **UI scale:** Scales the UI to given factor.
 Re-toggle ComponentUtil window for the change to apply.
 (Default: 0.7)